-In order to fulfil its activities, the main supply chains of the Organisation include those related to the supply of goods from various suppliers in both the United Kingdom and Internationally.
-We understand that the Organisation's first-tier suppliers are intermediary traders and therefore have further contractual relationships with lower-tier suppliers.
+To fulfil its activities, the main supply chains of the organisation include those related to the supply of goods from various suppliers in both the United Kingdom and Internationally.
+We understand that the organisation's first-tier suppliers are intermediary traders and therefore have further contractual relationships with lower-tier suppliers.